 Soak the Chinese sausages in hot water for 5 mins, then remove the sausage casing and cut diagonally into thin slices.

 Shred the preserved radish and soak it for 5 mins to remove excess salt, then squeeze dry.

 - Cut the salted fish into tiny pieces.

 - Cut the spring onions into small pieces.

-- When the rice starts to boil after about 5-7 mins, add in the chicken, shredded radish, salted fish and Chinese sausage on top of the rice.
+When the rice starts to boil (about 6 minutes), add in the chicken, shredded radish, salted fish and Chinese sausages on top of the rice.
 Do not stir.
-Try to spread out the ingredient in just one layer.
+Instead, try to spread out the ingredient in just one layer.

-- Lower the heat to slightly below medium and cook the rice for about 25 mins rotating the claypot every few mins by tilting on the four sides so that the rice at the bottom will not get burnt while the rest of the rice remains uncooked.
-By tilting the claypot on its side, it enables the smoke inside the pot to cook the chicken thus giving it a smokey flavor.
+Lower the heat to just below medium and cook the rice for about 25 mins, rotating the claypot every few minutes by tilting the claypot on 4 sides, so that the rice at the bottom will not get burnt.

-- Gently stir all the ingredients in the pot but not the rice to make sure they are thoroughly cooked.
+Gently stir just the ingredients in the pot but not the rice, making sure they are thoroughly cooked.

 - If you are buying a new claypot, make sure you get one with two handles rather than just one.
 I made that mistake with my last pot - I have difficulty to lifting the pot with one hand because it is very heavy.
 So two handles would be more ideal!

 - If your claypot is a brand new one, you need to fill it with water and soak for a few days before using otherwise it will crack while cooking.
 Claypots are very fragile, you need to handle them gently in order for them to last.